The Brian Mitchell Charitable Settlement

 This funder does not have a public application process.

-The Brian Mitchell Charitable Settlement operates through trustee discretion, with grants awarded to organizations chosen by the trustees rather than through an open application process.
+The Brian Mitchell Charitable Settlement operates through trustee discretion, with grants awarded to organisations chosen by the trustees rather than through an open application process.
 There is no application portal, published guidelines, or deadlines for grant submissions.

 Contact may be made through the settlement's email address (charities@caladine.co.uk), though there is no guarantee of response or consideration for unsolicited applications.